Final Manuscript Preparation Guidelines for Tenor of Our Times

 b.
 Do not include a name in the header or footer of the paper with the page number.

 6. All papers must use the Chicago Manual of Styles, 16th edition (Two copies are available in Ganus 125 and others are in the Brackett Library).

 a.
 You may submit your paper in any citation format.
-However, if it is accepted for publication, the author must change it to Turabian/ Chicago formatting for publication, including footnotes.
+However, if it is accepted for publication, the author must change it to Turabian/ Chicago formatting for publication.

 b.
-Footnotes are required.
+Footnotes are required in the final edit.
 Footnote numbers come after the period (or other relevant punctuation such as quotation marks) at the end of the sentence.

 7. All articles should include a bibliography of all sources used.